uclahs-cds/pipeline-call-gSV/README.md

 ### 1. Calling Structural Variants

-The first step of the pipeline utilizes an input BAM file and leverages [Delly](https://github.com/dellytools/delly) which combines short-range and long-range paired-end mapping and split-read analysis for the discovery of balanced and unbalanced structural variants at single-nucleotide breakbpoint resolution (deletions, tandem duplications, inversions and troslocations).  to call structural variants, annotate and merge calls into a single bcf file.
+The first step of the pipeline utilizes an input BAM file and leverages [Delly](https://github.com/dellytools/delly) which combines short-range and long-range paired-end mapping and split-read analysis for the discovery of balanced and unbalanced structural variants at single-nucleotide breakbpoint resolution (deletions, tandem duplications, inversions and translocations), to call structural variants, annotate and merge calls into a single bcf file.
 A default exclude map of Delly can be incorporated as an input which removes the telomeric and centromeric regions of all human chromosomes since these regions cannot be accurately analyzed with short-read data.

-### 2. Check BCF Quality
+### 2. Check Output Quality

-Leveraging BCFtools, the quality of the output can be viewed and evaluated in preparation for downstream cohort-wide re-calling and re-genotyping.
+Running vcf-validate from [VCFTools](https://vcftools.github.io/perl_module.html#vcf-validator) and vcfstats from [RTGtools](https://cdn.rawgit.com/RealTimeGenomics/rtg-tools/master/installer/resources/tools/RTGOperationsManual/rtg_command_reference.html#vcfstats) generates summary statistics that can be viewed and evaluated in preparation for downstream cohort-wide re-calling and re-genotyping.
+Additionally, a summarystats text file output is generated quanitifying key structural variants by type per chromosome, per chromosomal arm (p and q), and calculating the total amount of bases implicated in GRs (excluding overlaps).
+By default the following types (TBD) of exclusions will be applied which can be over-written in the config file during execution...

 ---